openenclave/openenclave/doc/EnclaveLibc.md

 ```

 **EnclaveLibc** is used within the **oeenclave** library itself but is also
-used as a vehicle for porting third-party libraries.
-For an example of the
+used as a vehicle for porting third-party libraries such as **"mbed TLS"**.
-latter, please see the section entitled **"Porting third-party libraries"**.
+For an example of the latter, please see the section entitled **"Porting mbed
+TLS"**.

 enclavelibc.h
 -------------